'There is plenty more to come beyond what is the Brent Bravo', says Tees Valley mayor

 The arrival of the second oil rig platform, Brent Bravo, will give the region an economic boost, says the Tees Valley mayor.

-The journey to the Able UK facillity marks the end of it’s life and during the next 12 months it will be taken apart – with the company aiming to recycle about 98% of the towering structure.
+The journey to the Able UK facillity marks the end of it’s life and over the next 12 months it will be taken apart – with the company aiming to recycle around 98% of the towering structure.

 Tees Valley Mayor Ben Houchen watched as the oil rig platform was brought into quay six on the site, where it will be placed on a demolition pad.